veltzer/demos-jenkins/exercises_intermediate/01_create_github_account_with_test_project/exercise.md

-# Create a github account with repo
+# Create a GitHub account with repo

-* Create an account on github (if you don't alredy have one).
+* Create an account on GitHub (if you don't already have one).

-* Create a repository on github called "test" which is *public*.
+* Create a repository on GitHub called "test" which is *public*.